meltingcore/bg/food-court/Rules.md

 decide to serve the 2 entrée and the appetizer recipes, you score +1 serve value only once because the appetizer can only be used in one special ability occurrence and the main course was not served.

 ## Player Actions

 ### Fill Hand

-Outside your turn, you may discard up to 3 cards and then draw up to your hand limit (default 6;
-Kitchenware raises it to 7).
-If the draw pile is empty, reshuffle the discard pile as draw again.
+Outside your turn, you may discard up to 3 cards and then draw up to your hand limit.
+If the draw pile is empty, reshuffle the discard pile as draw pile and continue.

 ### Cook